Federal Employers Liability Act (FELA)

 - Negligence on behalf of the railroad company must be proven

-The Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder, are equipped with the skills and experience to help ensure that your rights are properly protected if you have suffered an occupational illness or injury.
+The Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder, are equipped with the skills and experience to help ensure that your rights are properly protected if you have suffered an occupational illness or injury.
 Contact us today at 919-851-3311.